vinar/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="class"></a>
 ### Class
 Name a class or trigger after what it does.
-Triggers should be verbs and end with `Trigger` (e.g., `SyncCaseToplineWithDescriptionTrigger`).
 Controllers and Controller Extensions should end with the word `Controller`.

 <a name="trigger"></a>
 ### Trigger